 Cabin, Big Bear CA. Unbuilt.

-1947 - The Henry L. Jaffee House, built with Doug Honnold.
+1947 - The Henry L. Jaffee House, designed by Doug Honnold.
+Lautner was the associate architect.
+James Charlton also participated in the design.
 Probably not built.
-Listed in Arts and Architecture, April 1947.
+Featured in Arts and Architecture, April 1947.
+Needs verification.

 1948 - The Abbot Apartments.
 Unbuilt.
 This was to be a 4-unit repeatable apartment complex in which the cylinders were stacked into two stories.

 1948 - The William Adams Residence, Pasadena CA. Unbuilt.

 1948 - The Ferber Residence, Altadena CA. Unbuilt.